 I will focus here on the procedural elements of the Wuhan case (Samsung v.
 Ericsson).

 Anti-Suit Injunctions (“ASI”) are often discussed as if they were a “first to file” priority right where timing is critical.
 In the Huawei v.
-Samsung ASI case in the Northern District of California and Shenzhen, the separation in filing times between the two case was likely a matter of hours, owing to time zone differences between the West Coast and California.
+Samsung ASI case in the Northern District of California and Shenzhen, the separation in filing times between the two case was a matter of hours, owing to time zone differences between the West Coast and California.
 However, timing is not the only determinant of whether an ASI should grant.
 It is certainly less critical if there are forum selection clauses in contracts between the parties.
 In Microsoft v.
-Motorola, an earlier SEP ASI case, other factors such as whether one case would be dispositive of another, and the jurisdiction’s interest in limiting forum shopping, were determined to be supportive of the lower court’s decision to grant an ASI.
+Motorola, an earlier SEP ASI case, other factors such as whether one case would be dispositive of another, and the jurisdiction’s interest in limiting forum shopping, were supportive of the lower court’s decision to grant an ASI.